 Release notes for Groovy 2.6

-Groovy 2.6 is simply a back-port of Groovy 3.0 for JDK7.
-We encourage all users on JDK8 or above to move directly to Groovy 3.0.
-Only users that must run on JDK7 need to use 2.6.
+Groovy 2.6 was intended to be a back-port of Groovy 3.0 for JDK7 but with features requiring JDK 8 removed.
+Alpha versions have been released which support the new Parrot parser (when enabled) but these versions are not feature complete wrt Groovy 3.0 functionality.
+We have left the alpha versions available to help people wanting to port towards Groovy 3.0 but who are stuck on JDK7.
+However, we strongly encourage all users on JDK8 or above to move directly to Groovy 3.0.
 You should consult the Groovy 3.0 release notes for a list of supported language changes.
 Only differences with 3.0 due to the different JVM requirements are reported here.

 Parrot Parser